Photo of Martyn-Nemeth, Pamela

 Research Currently in Progress

 Sleep Optimization to Improve Glycemic Control in Adults with Type 1 Diabetes (T1D) - The purpose of this study is to determine the efficacy of a T1D-specific sleep optimization intervention (Sleep-Opt) on the primary outcome of glycemic control (A1C); other glycemic parameters (glycemic variability, time in range), diabetes distress, self-management behavior, and QoL in working-age adults with T1D and habitual increased sleep variability.
-To achieve these aims, we propose a randomized controlled trial in 120 adults aged 18 to 65 years with T1D.
+To achieve these aims, we are conducting a randomized controlled trial in 120 adults aged 18 to 65 years with T1D.